Faculty Resources

 Internal Resources

-- FAU Public affairs has established an index of operation materials, and branding templates to facilitate creating external presentations.
+- FAU Public affairs has established branding templates to facilitate creating external presentations.

 - The FAU Library has established great resources to help in you and your students' research endeavors.